sjjessop/omnidep/README.rst

 To fix, choose one of the following:

 * If this is an error, list a suitable dependency.
-* If this occors when your test code is importing other modules also within your test code (for example helper utilities) then you can configure ``local-test-packages = ["X"]`` in your ``[tool.omnidep]`` config, and/or ``local-test-paths`` with the location of the test source.
+* If this occurs when your test code is importing other modules also within your test code (for example helper utilities) then you can configure ``local-test-packages = ["X"]`` in your ``[tool.omnidep]`` config, and/or ``local-test-paths`` with the location of the test source.